llebkered/ci-starterkit/readme.md

 There is a bare bones Codeigniter installation to handle the backend.

 * Moved views folder out to the top level and changed the name to public.
+* Pages class load header, content and footer views.
+* Contains base home & about views in the public/pages folder.
+You can add extra static views here.

 ### Compass